Written By: Chloe Wilson BSc(Hons) Physiotherapy

 Reviewed By: FPE Medical Review Board

-A lump on top of the foot is a common problem which can affect people at any age.
+A lump on top of the foot is a common problem and is usually harmless, but it can understandably be worrying when you first notice it.

-In most cases, a bump on top of the foot is nothing to worry about but any new growth should be examined by your doctor to rule out any serious conditions.
+In most cases, a lump on top of the foot is not serious, but any new, growing, painful, or unexplained foot lump should always be checked by a healthcare professional to rule out rare but more serious conditions.

-Here we will look at the common causes of a lump in the top of the foot, how they present, why they develop and how to treat them.
+Here we’ll look at the most common causes of a lump on top of the foot, how to tell what’s causing yours, when to worry, and the best treatment options.

-A lump on top of the foot is usually caused by:
+A lump on top of the foot, aka dorsal foot mass, is usually caused by:

-Let’s have a look at each cause for a bump on top of the foot.
+Let’s have a look at each of these causes of a bump on top of the foot.

-A hard lump on top of the foot is most likely due to a bone spur.
+The most common cause of a hard lump on top of the foot is a bone spur.

-This is when small growths of bone, known as osteophytes, form on or between the foot bones resulting in a bone bump.
+Bone spurs occur when small bony growths, known as osteophytes, form on or between the foot bones resulting in a bone bump.

 A bone spur on top of the foot may be caused by: